VistaPro: Compatibility

 The Amiga version of Vista works on all models of Amiga, however due to the low processor speeds generation of landscapes take a long time to complete.
 It was not unusual for a landscape generation to take several hours on a stock 68000 based computer.
 Later versions, for 32-bit Amigas, support the MC68881/68882 FPU, speeding up rendering considerably when such a chip is present.

 The PC version runs in MS-DOS for the earlier versions, and from 4.00 onwards it runs on all versions of 32-bit Microsoft Windows.

 Popular culture

 Its most famous use was for the landscape used in the opening credits of The Chart Show.
 This sequence involved a silver spaceship flying through a series of valleys that had been generated using VistaPro (Vista did not support generating animations until the Pro version was released).
 Vista was also used (both PC and Amiga versions) for the book by Arthur C. Clarke called The Snows of Olympus, a picture book about terraforming Mars.
+The 1996 PlayStation game Blood Omen: Legacy of Kain uses pre-rendered footage created with VistaPro for the bat flight sequences.
 The 1994 album Landscapes by Susumu Hirasawa's experimental group Shun was inspired by and used images created in the software.